stpotter16/biodata/README.md

 - The session table should be keyed off the session id, not user id
 - That does not explain why the session.ID check is failing

-## SQL linting issues

-Rename keys on new tables and push data over.
-Drop old tables

 # Features

 - API get routes